 Botswana queen wins Miss Africa beauty pageant 2017

-Botswana queen, Gaseangwe Balopi, 21, has won the second edition of the Miss Africa beauty pageant hosted by the Cross River Government.
-Balopi emerged the 2017 African queen at the keenly contested event after a fourth round of appearances in different attires by 25 contestants.
-NAN reports that the red carpet event started at round…

-The post Botswana queen wins Miss Africa beauty pageant 2017 appeared first on The Herald Nigeria Newspaper.
+The post Botswana queen wins Miss Africa beauty pageant 2017 appeared first on Premium Times Nigeria.

 Do you have something awesome to share with the world?
 Click here to share